-The Vice President of Student Services shall, within fifteen (15) business days after receipt of the appeal, issue a report by which the Dean will (1) affirm the sanction; (2) overrule the sanction; or (3) modify the sanction.
+The Vice President of Student Services shall, within fifteen (15) business days after receipt of the appeal, issue a report by which the Vice President will (1) affirm the sanction; (2) overrule the sanction; or (3) modify the sanction.
 The Vice President shall not overrule or modify any sanction imposed by a faculty member except where there is a compelling and substantial academic or legal reason for doing so.

-The decision of the Dean shall be final and binding as to each party, and any grade affected by the Dean's decision shall be recorded so as to reflect the Dean's decision.
+The decision of the Vice President shall be final and binding as to each party, and any grade affected by the Vice President's decision shall be recorded so as to reflect the Vice President's decision.

-Disciplinary Action by Dean or Disciplinary Committee.
+Disciplinary Action by Vice President or Disciplinary Committee.
 With regard to all alleged violations of the Student Code of Conduct other than those handled at the faculty level, the Vice President of Student Services shall have the authority to make disciplinary decisions at the administrative level and shall refer appropriate appeals to the College Disciplinary Committee who shall ensure that the fundamental elements of due process are followed through a fair and reasonable hearing.
-The Dean shall also have the discretion of referring a case to the Disciplinary Committee for the initial hearing.
-The Dean shall maintain appropriate records of all reports of student misconduct and all disciplinary proceedings.
+The Vice President shall also have the discretion of referring a case to the Disciplinary Committee for the initial hearing.
+The Vice President shall maintain appropriate records of all reports of student misconduct and all disciplinary proceedings.